ikhsanuddin/food-search/README.md

+# Food Search Website
+# Coding:
-# Coding: Please attempt to finish the test within 20 minutes.
+## Please attempt to finish the test within 20 minutes.
 To test your software development skills in the real-world, you may use your own development environment (IDE) to create and test your code for this question.
 Once you are satisfied with your code, copy and paste it into the designated text box of the assessment.

 # Scenario: